Cefhalic/PRNG/README.md

 * The software includes executables for testing the software emulations with TestU01 and PractRand.
 * In simulation, the firmware includes debugging output for testing with PractRand, or with TestU01 via the included executable.

-More details on usage can be found in the documentation: https://github.com/Cefhalic/PRNG/blob/master/documentation/documentation.pdf

 Details of the algorithms, their implementation, resource usage, performance, etc. may be found in the paper, which is currently still in preparation.

+Full details on how to use the firmware and software can be found in the documentation: https://github.com/Cefhalic/PRNG/blob/master/documentation/documentation.pdf